Affiliate links on Android Authority may earn us a commission. Learn more.

 Chrome OS dark mode: Here's how to enable it

-Chrome OS lacked a very important feature to begin with, which was dark mode.
-However, Google eventually added the feature, starting with the beta channel, then the stable channel, until finally it became a standard feature for everyone in the Chrome OS settings.
+Chrome OS lacked a very important feature, which was dark mode.
+However, Google eventually added the feature, starting with the beta channel, then the stable channel, until finally, it became a standard feature for everyone in the Chrome OS settings.
 Here’s how to enable dark mode on Chrome OS.
 It’s very easy and your eyes will thank you for it.

-To enable dark mode on Chrome OS, go to your Chromebook's settings, then Device > Personalization.
+To enable dark mode on Chrome OS, go to your Chromebook's Settings, then go to Personalization.
+Go into Set your wallpaper & style.
 Under the Wallpaper section, you will see the Theme section where you can choose between Light, Dark, and Auto.
 Select Dark and everything will go black.
 Selecting Auto will only make the computer dark when it is dark outside at your geographical location.
 This will require revealing your location to Google.

 How to turn on the Chrome OS dark mode

 Changing your Chromebook’s theme isn’t too hard, but the option is a bit hidden.
 Let’s walk you through the process step by step.

 - Click on Set your wallpaper & style.

 - Under the Wallpaper section, you will see the Theme section.

 - Here, you can select between Light, Dark, or Auto.